nicolaka/ddc-aws/README.md

 - **How can I obtain Docker Datacenter license?**

 You can obtain trial license quickly and easily by going to [here](https://store.docker.com/bundles/docker-datacenter).
 If you're interested in buying Docker Datacenter subscription please contact Docker [here](https://goto.docker.com/contact-us.html).

+- **I don't see my desired keypair for launching the instances.**

+Confirm that the keypair you want to use is available in the region that is selected.

+- **The UCP ELB does not show any healthy nodes.**

+The default UCP ELB healthcheck uses tcp port 80 which is a placeholder only.
+To have the UCP nodes respond to the healthcheck deploy `interlock-nginx` from [https://github.com/nicolaka/interlock-lbs/](https://github.com/nicolaka/interlock-lbs/) to each node.
+This container will respond to requests on port 80.
+You may want to use a different port if you have other services that require it.

 **Cloudformation Test Results**